 There were many reasons to run conservatively in contrast to the pedal-to-the-metal tactics I employed the last times I ran two marathons in a weekend.
 I had undertrained, the terrain would be hilly, the course was almost exclusively narrow dirt paths instead of speedier roads, the temperatures would hardly be above freezing, and the race was advertised as a no-frills, bring-your-own-bottle sort of deal.
 But there was another.

-“Expect the distance to be closer to 28.5 miles,” said the website of the Seneca Creek Greeway Trail Marathon website.
+“Expect the distance to be closer to 28.5 miles,” said the website of the Seneca Creek Greeway Trail Marathon, a race in Gaithersburg, Maryland that is only about a dozen miles from Rockville.
 “Trail running is not an exact science.”

 Maureen would later ask me if this race was technically an ultra-marathon, then.
 “Seems like it to me,” I said.